 Saw palmetto could help by targeting dihydrotestosterone (DHT), a hormone linked to issues like benign prostatic hyperplasia (BPH) and androgenic alopecia.
 Here’s how it can work:

-1. Blocks DHT: Saw palmetto may slow the conversion of testosterone to DHT, which might ease BPH symptoms or reduce hair loss.
+- Blocks DHT: Saw palmetto may slow the conversion of testosterone to DHT, which might ease BPH symptoms or reduce hair loss.
+Serenoa repens extracts have been studied for their effects on hormone regulation.

-If you’re considering saw palmetto, especially for hormone-sensitive cancers or other conditions, talk to your doctor initially.
+If you’re considering a saw palmetto supplement, especially for hormone-sensitive cancers or other conditions, talk to your doctor initially.
+Always consult a healthcare provider before using saw palmetto supplement or other dietary supplements, particularly if you are taking hormone replacement therapy or considering hormone replacement therapy.

 It’s not a magic fix, but it could offer support where your body needs it.